All I Want for Christmas Is You (Vince Vance & the Valiants song): Lawsuit

+On June 3, 2022, Andy Stone, who portrayed Vince Vance, filed a copyright lawsuit against Mariah Carey, alleging that she "exploited" and made "undeserved profits" off his song with her song "All I Want for Christmas Is You", which was published five years after his.
+The lawsuit was dropped without prejudice in November 2022; Stone re-filed the lawsuit in November 2023.
+In March 2025, U.S. District Judge Mónica Ramírez Almadani ruled in Carey's favor, saying that Stone had failed to prove the two songs were "substantially similar" and that he and his attorneys made frivolous arguments; she also ordered Stone and his lawyers to pay part of Carey's legal fees.

 Chart performance

-The song first charted in early 1994 based on airplay from the 1993 Christmas season, peaking at #55 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts on the chart week of January 8, 1994.
-It re-entered in December 1994, reaching a new peak of #52 on the chart week of January 7, 1995.
-The song re-entered the country charts again every January afterward, each time peaking higher than the last; it did not appear in the 1998-99 holiday season but again charted for the final time in January 2000, reaching its peak on that chart of 31.
-Although it never charted on the country charts again, it peaked at #23 on the Hot 100 Recurrent Airplay chart in 2002 (despite having never entered or bubbled under the Billboard Hot 100 or Hot 100 Airplay charts), and has re-appeared on the Hot Country Recurrents chart every Christmas since late 2000-early 2001.
+The song first charted in early 1994 based on airplay from the 1993 Christmas season, peaking at number 55 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts on the chart week of January 8, 1994.
+It re-entered in December 1994, reaching a new peak of number 52 on the chart week of January 7, 1995.
+The song re-entered the country charts again every January afterward, each time peaking higher than the last; it did not appear in the 1998-1999 holiday season but again charted for the final time in January 2000, reaching its peak on that chart of 31.
+Although it never charted on the country charts again, it peaked at number 23 on the Hot 100 Recurrent Airplay chart in 2002 (despite having never entered or bubbled under the Billboard Hot 100 or Hot 100 Airplay charts), and has re-appeared on the Hot Country Recurrents chart every Christmas since late 2000/early 2001.